mnouri92/persian_ner/README.md

 # Introduction

-**Named Entity Recognition (NER)** is one of the important tasks in the natural language processing, which are developed with the aim of recognize named entities within diffrent texts and classify to categories such as Person, Organization, Location, etc. .
+**Named Entity Recognition (NER)** is one of the important tasks in the natural language processing, which are developed with the aim of recognize named entities within different texts and classify to categories such as Person, Organization, Location, etc. .

-One of the related challenges, is the development of NLP algorithms such as NER for languages that do not have a rich and diverse dataset.
+One of the related challenges, is the develop of NLP algorithms such as NER for languages that do not have a rich and diverse dataset.
 Therefore, in the proposed method, multi-task learning technique has been used to overcome this issue and provide more accurate results about **NER**, **Part-of-speech(POS)** and **Ezafe** in persian language.

 # Usage